 Generally, employers can legally monitor everything remote employees do as long as any of the following is true:

 - The employer obtains the consent of the employee to monitor them; or

 - The employee works while using company equipment and the company’s network.

 It is illegal for employers to monitor their remote workers if they work on their personal devices while using their own Internet connection at home and do not provide consent to being monitored.

 Under California law, employers can face criminal penalties for recording the private communications of their employees or eavesdropping.
 Criminal penalties apply if the monitoring occurs without the consent of all parties to the communication pursuant to California Penal Code § 631.

 Federal law also prohibits intentionally intercepting, using, or obtaining electronic/oral communication.
 Under the Electronic Communications Privacy Act of 1986 (ECPA), it is illegal for employers to monitor any oral or electronic communication of their employees unless they have a legitimate business reason to do so.
 This is known as the “business use” exception.
 Another exception to the law is when a remote employee provides their consent to the monitoring.

-If you are concerned that remote working has a negative impact on your employees’ productivity and are looking for legal ways to monitor your employees who work from home, consult with an employment lawyer to explore your legal options.
+If you are concerned that remote working has a negative impact on your employees’ productivity and are looking for legal ways to monitor your employees who work from home, consult with a San Jose employment lawyer to explore your legal options.
 Contact our skilled lawyers at Structure Law Group by calling (408) 441-7500.